gausie/uclutest/Original.md

 	10. The Union Officers shall report the conclusion of all Summary Cases to the Sabbatical Officers.

-	11. The defendant may appeal the Summary Decision at Union Council, as outlined in this section of the Byelaws.
+	11. The defendant may appeal the Summary Decision at Union Council, as outlined in this section of the Bye-Laws.

 	12. The defendant can at any time request that panel procedures be used.

-###Disciplinary panel procedure
+### Disciplinary panel procedure

 11. The disciplinary panel shall be composed of one Sabbatical Officer and one Non-Sabbatical Officer that have not been involved in the case through hearings or appeals to date, plus three representatives of other Students' Unions.